OpenSteamClient/OpenSteamworks/README.md

 C++ source and headers for integrating OpenSteamworks into C++ and CMake based programs

 ### OpenSteamworks.SourceGen and OpenSteamworks.DataSourceGen
-Internal source generation infastructure for OpenSteamworks and OpenSteamworks.Data respectively.
+Internal source generation infrastructure for OpenSteamworks and OpenSteamworks.Data respectively.